 Episode-based cost measures represent the cost to Medicare for the items and services provided to a patient during an episode of care (“episode”).
 In all supplemental documentation, “cost” generally means the standardized1 Medicare allowed amount,2 and claims data from Medicare Parts A and B are used to construct the episode-based cost measures.

-The Acute Kidney Injury Requiring New Inpatient Dialysis episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for beneficiaries who receive their first inpatient dialysis service for acute kidney injury during the performance period.
-The cost measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
+The Acute Kidney Injury Requiring New Inpatient Dialysis episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who receive their first inpatient dialysis service for acute kidney injury during the performance period.
+The measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This procedural measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from the clinical event that opens, or “triggers,” the episode through 30 days after the trigger.

 The cost measure numerator is the sum of the ratio of observed to expected8 paymentstandardized cost to Medicare for all Acute Kidney Injury Requiring New Inpatient Dialysis episodes attributed to a clinician.
 This sum is then multiplied by the national average observed episode cost to generate a dollar figure.